 - The status of Levuka as a stopover port for ocean ships crossing the Pacific Ocean came to an end during the 1950s, threatening the settlement with economic extinction.
 However, in 1964 the PAFCO (Pacific Fishing Company) was established by a Japanese proprietorship, specialising in freezing and shipping canned tuna, mainly to markets in Canada and Europe.
 A cannery, joint PAFCO-government venture, opened in 1976.
 Currently, it is the largest private employer on Ovalau Island.
-Owing largely to the isolation of Levuka, tourism plays a minor role in the economy.
+Tourism plays only a minor role in island's economy.

 The Levuka cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Levuka, Ovalau Island.